Last updated: February 1st, 2023

-A recurring theme here at Two Wheels is that it’s ideal to cycle in your everyday clothes.
+A recurring theme here at Two Wheels Better is that it’s ideal to cycle in your everyday clothes.
 For most of us, that means jeans.

-But are jeans actually good for cycling?
+Are jeans good for cycling?

 For urban cycling, we’re not looking for athletic performance or for comfort in a deep-forward-bend riding position.
 We just need something simple, that feels and looks decent, for moderate distances and modest exertion.